Overcome Objections in Sales: Close More Deals

 Where reps usually get this wrong

-Reps often reframe too early.
+Reps often reframing too early.
 They hear one sentence and jump straight to the pitch.
 That creates friction because the buyer still feels unheard.

 Coach them on sequence: